DikaVer/maastricht_university_generative_virtual_assistant/README.md

 – **Clarification Questions 3.3:** If necessary, the system can pose clarification questions to the user.
 This step is especially important when the query is ambiguous or lacks specific details needed for an accurate response.
+By engaging the user in a dialogue, the VA can gather additional information to better address the user's needs.

 System Prompt:
 ```